Contact us or give us a call to find out how we can assist you.

 Lifting Gear Inspection and Lifting Equipment Inspection

-Lifting Gear Inspection is a comprehensive visual operational inspection in which RD Engineering excels.
-For lifting equipment inspection, we collaborate with the nation’s leading brands.
-We also rent out lifting equipment.
+Lifting Gear Inspection and Lifting Equipment Inspection stands as a comprehensive visual operational inspection in which RD Engineering excels.
+For Lifting Gear Inspection and Lifting Equipment Inspection, we collaborate with the nation’s leading brands.
+We also rent out Lifting Equipment, including cranes for Load Testing purposes.

-Because safety is our top priority, we provide lifting gear and wire rope inspection services.
-(This service includes the entire range of lifting equipment and wire ropes.)
+Because safety is our top priority, we provide Lifting Gear Inspection and Lifting Equipment Inspection services, including Crane Load Testing.
+This service includes the entire range of lifting equipment and wire ropes.

 Dock Safety, Industrial Safety, and other international standards and regulations are among the standards that we inspect and certify to.